 Terrible And True Anonymous Interview Stories From Real People Who Definitely Bombed the Interview

 (Yes, these really happened.)
-These are some of the worst horror stories our recruiters had about what real people, who really bombed the interview:
+These are some of the worst anonymous horror stories our recruiters had about when real people really bombed the interview:

 A woman going back into the workforce was sent to interview for an entry-level position.
 She managed to locate the company, arrive in person and on time, had a copy of her resume, and then when asked why she wanted to work there, responded “Where?”.
 It’s one thing to be frazzled, but this woman forgot the name of the company she was actually interviewing for, during the actual interview.
 She realized her mistake later, but there was no second interview.
 Remember where you’re interviewing!